 2. It Regulates Blood Sugar Levels and Lowers the Risk of Type 2 Diabetes

-According to a 2015 animal study, it is found that Ceylon cinnamon helps reduce blood sugar levels.
+According to a 2015 animal study, they found out that Ceylon cinnamon helps reduce blood sugar levels.
 The review further stated that 50 people with type 2 diabetes who consumed 6 grams of cinnamon for up to 40 days had lower triglycerides, serum glucose, and low-density lipoprotein cholesterol.

 3. It Reduces Blood Pressure

 Cinnamon is also beneficial in reducing blood pressure.
-It indicates that the consumption of the spice could help to lower blood pressure.
-Though the finding is hopeful, it wouldn’t be wise to recommend cinnamon to control blood pressure until an RCT (Randomized Control Trial) involving many patients is conducted.
+It indicates that the consumption of spice could help to lower blood pressure.
+The finding is hopeful, but, it wouldn’t be wise to recommend cinnamon to control blood pressure until an RCT (Randomized Control Trial) involving many patients is conducted.